-The College is not responsible for debts contracted by individual students or by contracted by individual students or by student organizations, but the College will subject to disciplinary action by the Faculty Committee on Discipline such persons who do not pay debts justly and regularly contracted.
-The College requires all students and student organizations to conduct the medium because the student organizations to conduct themselves honorably in all commercial transactions.
+The College is not responsible for debts contracted by individual students or by student organizations, but the College will subject to disciplinary action by the Faculty Committee on Discipline such persons who do not pay debts justly and regularly contracted.
+The College requires all students and student organizations to conduct themselves honorably in all commercial transactions.

 A student who gives the College a bad check, the fault not being that of the bank, and who does not make it good within five days will be dropped from the College.

-A student or a College organization who gives a bad check in a commercial transaction, and does not make it good within five days will be subject to disciplinary action by the Faculty Committee on Dis-cipline.
+A student or a College organization who gives a bad check in a commercial transaction, and does not make it good within five days will be subject to disciplinary action by the Faculty Committee on Discipline.
 The College will not accept a check from a student who has once given a bad check.